InseeFr/Bauhaus/documentation/src/content/docs/guides/how-to/run-e2e-tests.md

 | `API_URL`          | `http://localhost:8080/api` | Back-Office API base URL         |
 | `STACK_TIMEOUT`    | `600`                       | Seconds to wait per service      |

-`BACK_OFFICE_HOME` is resolved to an absolute path before being handed to `init.sh`, which is itself run from `e2e/` and uses `../../Bauhaus-Back-Office` as its own default.
+`BACK_OFFICE_HOME` is resolved to an absolute path and exported: `init.sh` runs from `e2e/`, and each compose file would otherwise read a relative path from its own directory.

 ### How long it takes